 Keeping vehicles up to scratch

 It is crucial that you make sure vehicles are in good shape and fit for purpose, ensuring they have the necessary safety devices such as cameras.
-Daily checks on vehicles should also be carried out on items like windscreen wipers and tyres.
+Daily checks on vehicles should also be carried out on items like windshield wipers and tyres.
 Finally, make sure the vehicle is insured for business use, is taxed, serviced and has a valid MOT certificate.

 You should take into account external factors such as the weather and when your employees are on the road when considering their safety – sleep related incidents are more likely early in the morning or mid-afternoon.